 From experience, women in particular find this type of carrier less comfortable than ones which hold a child close against their bodies (probably because many Framed Carriers seem designed to be better suited for parents with a broader, flatter torso).
 However, as with all structured carriers, fit and comfort is a very personal thing and so it’s always worth trying a carrier if you can before purchasing.

-Comfort for child: Not all framed carriers support baby’s legs, hips and spine in the recommended position, and the distance between parent and child can make it harder to monitor your child’s wellbeing while carrying (especially relevent if the baby is held in an exposed position in very cold weather).
+Comfort for child: Not all framed carriers support baby’s legs, hips and spine in the recommended position, and the distance between parent and child can make it harder to monitor your child’s well being while carrying (especially relevant if the baby is held in an exposed position in very cold weather).
 On the plus side, some toddlers prefer the greater amount of space that they have when in a framed carrier, and there’s room to bring more of their things along for the ride!

 When using framed carriers it is very important that a child is dressed appropriately for the weather as they will not share your body heat as they would in a softer carrier.
 It’s also very important to ensure that they’re buckled in correctly with a harness going over their shoulders to protect them from falling out if the parent stumbles or falls.
 For more information, see: http://www.babywearingadvice.co.uk/backpacks.htm

 Look for carriers that hold your child closer to your back, that have a secure and easily adjustable safety harness plus a wider seat and even stirrups for a safer, more comfortable position for you both.